marijnh/Eloquent-JavaScript/19_paint.md

 {{index "br (HTML tag)", "flood fill", "select (HTML tag)", "PixelEditor class", dispatch}}

-_Tools_ are things like drawing pixels or filling in an area.
+The _tools_ do things like drawing pixels or filling in an area.
 The application shows the set of available tools as a `<select>` field.
 The currently selected tool determines what happens when the user interacts with the picture with a pointer device.
 The set of